ktualhu/tictactoe-app-full/README.md

 ## Short Description

-Mini app for playing in tictactoe with another players.
+Mini app for playing in tic tac toe with another players.
 <p>We have here lobby with list of existed rooms, private/public rooms, game field, room chat and more..</p>

 ## Technologies